ORDER

 A. The County of San Diego

-Even if Plaintiff could plead facts for equitable tolling, his Amended Complaint would have to be dismissed for the remaining Defendants (the County and the Individuals) for a failure to state a claim on which relief could be granted.
-Under §§ 1983, 1985, and 1986, "[e]very person" who acts under color of state law may be sued.
+Even if Plaintiff could plead facts for, equitable tolling, his Amended Complaint would have to be dismissed for the remaining Defendants (the County and the Individuals) for a failure to state a claim on which relief could be granted.
+Under §§ 1983, 1985, and 1986, “[ejvery person” who acts under color of state law may be sued.
 To state a claim against the County of San Diego he must first establish that the County is a person.
-In certain circumstances the term "person" has been interpreted broadly, even to include cities, counties, and other local government entities.
-See Monell v.
-Dept. of Social Services of City of New York, 436 U.S. 658, 98 S. Ct.
-2018, 56 L. Ed.
-2d 611 (1978).
-Municipalities, their agencies and their supervisory personnel cannot be held liable under § 1983 on any theory of respondeat superior or vicarious liability.
-Thus, to the extent that Plaintiff's theory of relief is that County employees or agents violated his rights, his claim fails as a matter of law.
+In certain circumstances the term “person” has been interpreted broadly, even to include cities, counties, and other local government entities.

 In his Opposition Plaintiff asserts his theory of recovery against the County is outlined in paragraphs 103 and 104 of his Amended Complaint which state in relevant part that:

-All persons stand equal before the law, and are to be dealt with as equal in a court of justice.
-Every person has a right under *983 the Constitution; for the access to the court system, equal protection, right to be heard, to file papers, impartial trial, etc., with or without an attorney.
-A person or Class of persons should not be discriminated against because they can not afford an attorney or as in the plaintiff's case not allowed to have an attorney by the court and must act in propria persona against an attorney that is a friend of the court and before the judge every day.
+All persons stand equal before the law, and are to be dealt with as equal in a court of ■justice.
+Every person has a right underthe Constitution; for' the access to the court system, equal protection, right to be heard, to file papers, impartial trial, etc., with or without an attorney.
+A person or Class of persons should not be discriminated against because they can not afford an attorney or as in the plaintiff’s case not allowed to have an attorney by the court and must act in propria persona against an attorney that is a friend of the court and before the judge every day.
 This is not equal access or equal protection of the court.
 This is bias and negligence by the court is invidiously discriminatory animus and violation of the Constitution and the laws of the United States.
 When a court of law neglects or refuses to prevent the wrong, and acts are done under the color of law of a state, and when State officials act within the limits of their lawful authority.
-But acts are also done "under color of law" when State Officials act outside the limits of their lawful authority while pretending to act in the performance of their official duties; it is a unlawful act for an official to abuse or misuse their powers.
+But acts are also done “under color of law” when State Officials act outside the limits of their lawful authority while pretending to act in the performance of their official duties; it is a unlawful act for an official to abuse or misuse their powers.
 (104) There is an unwritten policy in the San Diego Superior Court of discrimination against any person filing a court action in propria persona.
 Thomas observed this when he was a bailiff.
 The clerks would reject pleadings without reading them and than [sic] say there got to be something wrong with them, because it was written by propria persona.

-In addition, Plaintiff must demonstrate an affirmative link between his deprivation and "the adoption of [a] plan or policy by [the supervisors] â express or otherwise â showing their authorization or approval of such misconduct."
-Bergquist v.
-County of Cochise, 806 F.2d 1364, 1369-70 (9th Cir.1986) (quoting Rizzo v.
-Goode, 423 U.S. 362, 370-71, 96 S. Ct.
-598, 46 L. Ed.
-2d 561 (1976)).
-More specifically:
+In addition, Plaintiff must demonstrate an affirmative link between his deprivation and “the adoption of [a] plan or policy by [the supervisors]' — express or otherwise — showing their authorization or approval of such misconduct.”

-It is not enough for a § 1983 plaintiff merely to identify conduct properly attributable to the municipality ... [t]he plaintiff must also demonstrate that, through its deliberate conduct, the municipality was the `moving force' behind the injury alleged.
+It is not enough for a § 1983 plaintiff merely to identify conduct properly attributable to‘ the municipality ... [t]he plaintiff must also demonstrate that, through its deliberate conduct, the municipality was the ‘moving force’ behind the injury alleged.
 That is, a plaintiff must show that the municipal action was taken with the requisite degree of culpability and must demonstrate a causal link between the municipal action and the deprivation of federal rights.

-Board of the County Comm'rs of Bryan County, Oklahoma v.
-Brown, 520 U.S. 397, 117 S. Ct.
-1382, 1388, 137 L. Ed.
-2d 626 (1997).
+Board of the County Comm’rs of Bryan County, Oklahoma v.
+Brown,

-As currently drafted, Plaintiff's Amended Complaint is completely devoid of any facts supporting his conclusion that there is a widespread custom that the San Diego Superior Court discriminates against pro per Plaintiffs.
+As currently drafted, Plaintiffs Amended Complaint is completely devoid of any facts supporting his conclusion that there is a widespread custom that the San Diego Superior Court discriminates against pro per Plaintiffs.
 Nor has Plaintiff clearly and concisely plead facts to show that the municipality acted deliberately resulting in harm.
-Therefore, even if not barred by the statute of limitations, Plaintiff's Amended Complaint against the County for violations of his civil rights would be dismissed for failure to state a claim upon which relief can be granted.
+Therefore, even if not barred by the statute of limitations, Plaintiffs Amended Complaint against the County for violations of, his civil, rights would be dismissed for failure to state a claim upon which relief can be granted.

-While Plaintiff makes general allegations of bribery and conspiracy they are conclusory and fall far short of stating a cause of action.
+While Plaintiff makes general allegations of bribery and conspiracy they are con-clusory and fall far short of stating a cause of action.
 Plaintiff does not delineate for the Court how each Defendant was directly involved and participated in the conspiracy.
 Such specificity is necessary for Plaintiff to show that each individual so cooperated with the Judges as to come under the color of state law.
 The only individuals (other than Judges) that Plaintiff even directly mentions are attorneys Gavin and Guillotti.
 Plaintiff does not explain how his ex-wife Ellen Ricotta and Roy Garrett were involved in the conspiracies, bribery, and other alleged wrongs.

-Under the governmental nexus test the Court considers whether there is a "sufficiently close nexus between the State and the challenged action of the regulated entity so that the action of the latter may be fairly treated as that of the State itself."
-Jackson v.
-Metropolitan Edison Co., 419 U.S. 345, 351, 95 S. Ct.
-449, 42 L. Ed.
-2d 477 (1974).
-Again, as Plaintiff makes only conclusory *985 accusations and fails to specifically delineate how each individual was involved in the alleged conspiracy, if not barred by the statute of limitations this cause of action would be dismissed for a failure to state a claim upon which relief can be granted.
+Under the governmental nexus test the Court considers whether there is a “sufficiently close nexus between the State and the challenged action of the regulated entity so that the action of the latter may be fairly treated as that of the State itself.”

 VII.
 The Individual Defendants’ Request For A Finding Of Contempt